 The Pine Street Inn: Fighting Homelessness in Boston

 The Pine Street Inn has been fighting homelessness in the City of Boston for more than five decades.
 But what many don’t know is that Pine Street is here today to serve those in need because of the tireless efforts of Monsignor Frank Kelley, Father Bill Joy, and the Association of Boston Urban Priests (ABUP).

-With its comprehensive programs geared toward guiding residents through the burdens and life challenges that led them to Pine Street’s doors, the Pine Street Inn represents far more than a home for Boston’s homeless.
+With its comprehensive programs and services the Pine Street Inn represents far more than a home for Boston’s homeless.
 It also represents a second chance at life.

-“The Association of Boston Urban Priests (ABUP) created what we know today as the Pine Inn…It was an effort, I think, on behalf of Father Kelly and the other people involved in ABUP to do something important to the city and to step in where nobody else would at the time, because I think people were afraid.”
+“The Association of Boston Urban Priests (ABUP) created what we know today as the Pine Inn…It was an effort, I think, on behalf of Father Kelly and the other people involved in ABUP to do something important to the city and to step in where nobody else would at the time.”

-Pine Street Inn CEO and President Lyndia Downie
+Lyndia Downie, Pine Street Inn President & CEO

 Answering the Call for Boston’s Firefighters

 For the men and women of the Boston Fire Department (BFD), the oldest fire department in the nation, every day could be their last.
 So it’s no surprise that the role of Fire Chaplain is so revered and appreciated.

 Boston firefighters have relied on the emotional and spiritual support of Catholic chaplains for more than 100 years.
 Current chaplains, Fr.
 Dan Mahoney (pastor of St. Francis de Sales Parish in Charlestown) and Fr.
 John Unni (pastor of St. Cecilia Parish, Boston), are often the first people they seek out in times of despair and tragedy.